ptbsare/overseerr-mcp-server/README.md

 Try prompts like these:

 -   Get the status of our Overseerr server.
 -   Show me the first 5 movie requests that are currently pending.
-(Uses `take=5`)
 -   List all TV show requests from 2024-01-01 that are now available.
-(Uses `start_date`)
 -   What movies have been requested but are not available yet?
 -   What TV shows have recently become available in our library?
 -   Search for the movie "Dune: Part Two" on Overseerr.
+-   What movie and TV libraries are configured in Overseerr?
+-   List all users in Overseerr.
--   Request the movie with TMDB ID 693134 as user 5.
-(Uses `user_id=5`)
+-   Request the movie with TMDB ID 693134 for the user 'John Doe' in the 'Movies HD' library.
+(Uses `user_display_name='John Doe'`, `library_name='Movies HD'`)
--   Request seasons 1 and 2 for the TV show with TMDB ID 1396.
+-   Request seasons 1 and 2 for the TV show with TMDB ID 1396 for user 'Jane Smith' in the 'TV Shows 4K' library.
+(Uses `user_display_name='Jane Smith'`)

 ## Configuration

 ### Environment Variables

 You need to provide your Overseerr API key and URL.
-You can also optionally specify a default user ID for requests.
 There are two ways to configure this:

 1.  **Add to server config (preferred for clients like Claude Desktop):**